 It Comes Down to Choices

 Of course, Ebenezer Scrooge is not a real person, he is simply a character in an excellent story written by one of the greatest authors in history.
 Scrooge turning his life around made for a happy ending to this holiday story, but life is not a book and ghosts are not real (as far as I know).
 Unfortunately, reality is drastically different than what is found on the pages of “A Christmas Carol.”
 The good news is that the lessons are very real and quite clear.

 I love the world of business.
 The deals, the negotiations, the strategy, starting and growing companies – and yes, even making money – all excite me about the work I do every day.
 But I must also remember daily the words of Jacob Marley, the former business partner of Ebenezer Scrooge and the first ghost to visit him on Christmas Eve.
 Scrooge, upon seeing the chains of torture and despair that Marley carried with him in death, reminded Marley that he was a good businessman.
 Marley sternly replied, “Business!
 Mankind was my business; charity, mercy, forbearance, and benevolence, were, all, my business.
 The deals of my trade were but a drop of water in the comprehensive ocean of my business!”

 “A Christmas Carol” is the story of a businessman.
 It’s also a story about how business can both be used for good or evil.
 If we seek true success, it is important to constantly be aware of the comprehensive ocean of business.

 Brian T. King is the founder of multiple businesses encompassing design, construction, real estate and manufacturing.
-A well-respected construction industry CEO, Brian enjoys offering guidance to young professionals, rising managers and entrepreneurs on a variety of topics – from personal and professional growth, to work/life balance – through his bi-weekly blog, national podcasts, and speaking engagements around the country.
+A well-respected construction industry CEO, Brian enjoys offering guidance to young professionals, rising managers and entrepreneurs on a variety of topics – from personal and professional growth, to work/life balance – through his blog, CEO Perspectives series, national podcasts, and speaking engagements around the country.